kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 `TypeRef<T>` carries generic type information through `Java` type erasure.
 Most application components do not need it, but it is useful for universal factories, mappers, and container extensions.
+`TypeRef<T>` is not a graph node: the container fills it in from the resolved type of the claim, so requesting it never fails with a missing dependency.

 #### Extension mechanism { #extension-mechanism }